wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

         }
     }

 If the implementation of a filter throws an exception this exception will be caught by the generated model.
-The model will either throw the exception directly or insert it into the error collection based on your GeneratorConfiguration (compare `collecting errors <../gettingStarted.html#collect-errors-vs-early-return>`__).
+The model will either throw the exception directly as a InvalidFilterValueException or insert it into the error collection based on your GeneratorConfiguration (compare `collecting errors <../gettingStarted.html#collect-errors-vs-early-return>`__).
 This behaviour also allows you to hook into the validation process and execute extended validations on the provided property.

 If multiple filters are applied to a single property they will be executed in the order of their definition inside the JSON Schema.